International Journal of Science and Research (IJSR)

 5. Literature review: This section should summarize and analyze the existing literature on your topic.
 You should identify key themes and debates in the literature, discuss any gaps or limitations in the research, and explain how your study will contribute to the field.

-Choosing an effective title for a research paper is crucial because it helps readers to quickly understand what the paper is about, and it can also impact the visibility of your paper.
-Here are some tips to help you select an effective title:
+Selecting an effective title for your research paper is crucial as it serves as the first point of contact for readers and can greatly impact the visibility and accessibility of your work.
+Here are some steps to help you choose an effective title:

 How to Write a Good Abstract?